brunow/ITWLoadingPanel/README.md

 ## Compatibility

-ITWLoadingPanel work on iPad and iPhone in any orientation.
+ITWLoadingPanel work with both iPad and iPhone in any orientation.

 ## How to use it